TransparentHealth/mu2/transport/ttt-configuration.md

     nmap 127.0.0.1
     You should see evidence of a running service ports 25 and 8080.

-You can now go to "http://ttt.example.com:8080/ttt" and all should be working.
+You can now go to "http://ttt.your-domain.com:8080/ttt" and all should be working.

-Test the server by attemting to send and receive Direct messages to and from the TTT.
-Please note you will need to add the trust anchor and the domain bound certificate into your Direct implmention.
+Test the server by attempting to send and receive Direct messages to and from the TTT.
+Please note you will need to add/enable the trust anchor AND the domain-bound certificate into your Direct implementation.
 This will be specific to what Direct server you are running.
 For example, you may be using the "Java Direct RI", the "Windows .NET RI", or your own.
 For information on setting this up using the Java Direct RI, please visit - https://github.com/meaningfuluse/mu2/blob/master/transport/direct-hello-world.md

 Also note that if you update the war file, you will need to adjust the values in var/lib/tomcat7/webapps/ttt/WEB-INF/toolkit.properties again.